 You can experiment and add other flavorings such as fresh ginger and mint.
 You can either simmer additional ingredients in with your sugar or add after cooling.
 Let it sit 20 to 30 minutes but if you do use the flavoring, the added ingredients will need to be strained when done.

 Aside from iced tea, this little mixture is a great addition to cocktails.

 Once your simple syrup is done, store in a nice glass container.
 I put a picture below of the one I bought upstairs at Caye Supplies for $6.95 BZD.
 They had a slightly nicer pair of similar jars that came in a set for $96 BZD.
 I almost hit the floor when I saw them first.
 Thankfully I looked around more and found the less expensive model.

 To make sun tea you will need

-- Clear glass container, if you use plastic make sure it is bpa free.
-Use a lid if bugs or dust are an issue in your area.
+- Clear glass container; if you use plastic, make sure it is BPA free.
+Use a lid to keep bugs or dust out.

-- Sugar, I prefer raw brown sugar sold in Belize that cones in a large chunk but any sugar will work.
+- Sugar; I prefer raw brown sugar sold in Belize that comes in a large chunk but any sugar will work.

 Place tea bags and water in your container and put it in the sun; no pots or boiling water required.
 Let tea steep for 2 – 4 hours.
 I put mine on the veranda.
 Make sure to inspect your tea.
 If it has an unusual consistency it could be bacteria.
 Throw that batch away out wash your jar well with hot soapy water and start again.